This fennel citrus salad is incredibly simple but has a fantastic mix of sweet juiciness and savory crunch. Makes a great side salad or light lunch.

 Wonderful winter salads

 For example, this farro salad includes some delicious roasted squash, radicchio and fennel.
 My winter fattoush has cauliflower and parsnip, and my winter beet salad has beets (funnily enough) as well as persimmon.
-This fennel citrus salad is probably the simplest I've shared yet for making the most of winter produce.

 How to make this simple salad